All Episodes

 Why do you need a consultant?

-If you've got a blueprint that shows how to win two landslides and it's the Reagan campaign, You don't need a consultant, right?
+If you've got a blueprint that shows how to win two landslides and it's the Reagan campaign, you don't need a consultant, right?

-He's got to figure out what did Reagan do and emulate it.
+You just got to figure out what did Reagan do and emulate it.

-You know, make adjustments for the changing demographic or the changing electorate, but basically you run a campaign of core beliefs and principles, and you don't do democratic.
+But basically, you run a campaign of core beliefs and principles, and you don't do demographic.

-When you start when you as a political party reach out with a different message for that group and a different message for this group, which is what the consultants advise.
+When you start, when you as a political party reach out with a different message for that group and a different message for this group, which is what the consultants advise.

-You're gonna try to get the women's vote, let them know that you're a little maybe open-minded.
+Let them know that you're a little maybe open-minded.

 In the meantime, you rip the core foundation right out from underneath your party.